What are working forests?

 The amount of water wildlife needs varies greatly, depending on the species.
 For example, a black bear in Virginia needs at least 2 gallons of water a day.
 With a conservative estimate of about 18,000 black bears in Virginia, that’s 13 million gallons a year.

-Approximately half of Virginia’s municipal drinking water is captured and cleaned by working forests in the commonwealth.
 Public drinking water sources include rivers, streams, lakes, reservoirs, springs and groundwater.
-But before it makes its way to your faucet, utilities need to make sure the water is safe and drinkable.
-This means investing in infrastructure to filter and treat water.… OR it can mean investing in nature’s best, cheapest water purification system – forests.
+Utilities need to make sure the water is safe before it makes its way to your faucet.
+This means investing in infrastructure to filter and treat water.
+Or it can mean investing in nature’s best, cheapest water purification system – forests.

-Vibrant rural and urban forests also help to prevent sediment from entering bodies of water by holding the soil in place with their roots.
+Forest vegetation helps prevent sediment from entering bodies of water by holding the soil in place with their roots.

 There are eight aspects of human well-being.
 These include physical, social, emotional, intellectual, spiritual, environmental, occupational, and financial well-being.